-This is a resource to help you understand and fulfill your legal responsibilities to ensure that your organization is following Ontario's Human Rights Code.
+This is a resource to help you understand and fulfill your legal responsibilities to ensure that your organization is following human rights legislation and organizational policies.
 It will provide you with the understanding and step-by-step suggestions to create inclusive and affirming environments for everyone regardless of their gender identity and/or gender expression.

-The Ontario Human Rights Code is for everyone.
-It is a provincial law that gives everybody equal rights and opportunities without discrimination in areas such as jobs, housing, and services.
-The Code's goal is to prevent discrimination and harassment because of gender identity, gender expression, race, sex, disability, sexual orientation, and age, to name only some of the 17 grounds.
-All other Ontario laws must agree with the Code.
+Human rights legislation and policy is for everyone.
+It gives everybody equal rights and opportunities without discrimination in areas such as jobs, housing, and services.
+The legislative and policy goal is to prevent discrimination and harassment because of protected characteristic such as gender identity, gender expression, race, sex, sexual orientation, disability, and age.